eppye-bots/wiki_for_rtd/overview/performance.rst

 #.
 Tests are done using file system I/O (no testing of communication performance).
 #.
 Tests done in one run of bots-engine.
 #.
 Test system: Intel Q9400 2.66GHz; 4Gb memory; ubuntu 10.04(lucid); python 2.7; default SQLite database.
 #.
-Please note that these tests are **artificial**: if you have such high volumes and big files look at good scheduling!
+Please note that these tests are **artificial**: if you have such high volumes and big files look at good scheduling.
 #.
 Tests are with edifact; x12 performance is the same.

 .. csv-table::